lorena-gp/food-standards-agency/README.md

 ## Repository structure

 ### `app`
 * includes everything required to run the dashboard (the `.ipynb` file, together with a requirements.txt and the F&Y survey `.csv` data files).
-Instructions about which settings to use to run the app from the https://mybinder.org/ website are provided in a `.png` file.
-In order to have this app available for anyone online, the relevant files must be localted in a public repository.
+A `.png` file is included, showing which settings to use to run the app from the github repository where it is currently hosted (`lorena-gp/food-standards-agency_app`) by using mybinder (https://mybinder.org/) \
+In order to have this app available for anyone online, the relevant files must be located in a public repository of choice.
+These files need to be all in the same folder, which has to be located just under the main github repository of choice

 ### `data`
 *  `microdata_census2011_Wales_prepared.csv` has all the relevant demographic data from the 2011 Census.
 This includes only the Wales entries for 7 out of 120 original demographics.